hoffmann06/plugin-idealo-user-guide/documents/user_guide_en.md

 7. Place a check mark next to the option **Active**.
 8. **Save** the settings.<br/>
 → The event procedure is saved.

+_Table 5: Event procedure for automatically sending shipping confirmations to idealo_

 |**Setting** |**Option**                                          |**Selection** |
 |:---        |:---                                                |:--- |